gravitee-io/gravitee-platform-docs/docs/apim/4.3/guides/gravitee-expression-language.md

 * `{#context.attributes}`: Contains attributes associated with v2 APIs or v4 Proxy APIs.
 A v4 Proxy API is created using the **Proxy upstream protocol** method.
 * `{#message.attributes}`: Contains attributes associated with v4 Message APIs.
 These APIs are created using the **Introspect messages from event-driven backend** method.

+It would be interesting to provide an example of accessing an attribute, since it is an array.

 See the [v4 API creation wizard](create-apis/the-api-creation-wizard/v4-api-creation-wizard.md) for more details.
 {% endtab %}